 That said, reputable call center companies are always hiring, and they need to hire agents immediately.

-Call center companies want call center agents who can start as soon as they can because call center recruiters have deadlines to fill with their accounts with a specific number of agents.
+Call center recruiters have deadlines to fill their accounts with a specific number of agents.

-An unfilled position is bad for their business, so companies want to hire agents fast.
+An unfilled position is bad for business, so companies want to hire agents fast.

-There doesn’t seem to be a limit when it comes to age requirements.
+There doesn’t seem to be a strict age limit.

-You might feel you’re too young or too old, but as I said, if you can prove to your interviewer that you can do the job, you are good as hired.
+You might feel you’re too young or too old, but as I said, if you can prove to your interviewer that you can do the job, you’re good as hired.

-Technical skills are an advantage but just so you don’t get confused, call center companies don’t require you to be exceptional with a computer.
+Technical skills are an advantage, but just so you don’t get confused—call centers don’t require you to be a computer expert.

 Most of the time, you’ll be working from a phone line attached to a computer.

-Several reputable call center companies that I know are open to hiring high school graduates and people who didn’t finish college.
+Several reputable call centers hire high school graduates and people who didn’t finish college.

-There are some call center companies that require two years or a degree because of client requirements, but there aren’t a lot of accounts that require a degree.
+Some companies require two years or a degree because of client requirements, but not all accounts require a degree.

-Sometimes the college requirement can be bypassed by call center experience with US or UK clients and working in a difficult account.
+Sometimes, this requirement can be bypassed if you already have experience with US or UK clients or worked on a difficult account.

-A college education isn’t as big of a deal today as it did in the past, so it shouldn’t be an obstacle to you getting hired in a call center.
+A college degree isn’t as big of a deal today as it was in the past, so don’t let it be an obstacle.

-Just don’t tell interviews that you plan to work while studying.
+Just don’t tell the interviewer you plan to study while working.

-These are the requirements for getting hired in a call center.
+These are the basic requirements for getting hired in a call center in the Philippines.

 Whatever else you have to offer is a plus.